Central bank raises Austrian growth forecast for 2017 to 2.2 pct

-VIENNA, June 9 Austria's central bank has raised its forecasts for economic growth in the country this year and next, saying accelerating exports and robust consumer spending would lift gross domestic product.
+VIENNA, June 9 (Reuters) - Austria's central bank has raised its forecasts for economic growth in the country this year and next, saying accelerating exports and robust consumer spending would lift gross domestic product.

 In its half-yearly overall economic outlook published on Friday, the Austrian National Bank (ONB) increased its GDP growth forecast for this year to 2.2 percent from 1.5 percent predicted in December, and raised its estimate for 2018 to 1.7 percent from 1.5 percent.